 If you’re on a budget, plenty of great-value hotels in Istanbul are perfect for families like these:

 - The Pera Palace Hotel is a historic hotel that has been renovated to offer modern amenities while maintaining its old-world charm.
 The hotel is in the Pera district of Istanbul, just a short walk from the famous Istiklal Street

 - Another superb budget-friendly option is the Otel Zeyrek, which offers simple but comfortable rooms in a convenient location near many of Istanbul’s top attractions

-For a mid-range choice very close to The Blue Mosque, we enjoyed our family stayed at the Alzer Hotel.
+For a mid-range choice close to The Blue Mosque, we enjoyed our family’s stay at the Alzer Hotel.

 The Alzer Hotel, located in Istanbul’s famous Sultanahmet area, is ideal for those looking for a comfortable and convenient base from which to explore the city.
 The prime location opposite the Blue Mosque allows guests to experience the best of Istanbul.

 With its high-quality amenities, the King Suite at Alzer Hotel is ideal for visitors looking to see Istanbul elegantly.
 However, the King Suite’s main selling point is its breathtaking sight of the Blue Mosque and the Mediterranean.
 Waking up with a view of one of the world’s most magnificent buildings and the sea is an unforgettable experience.